 Holy Spirit Preparatory School is a private high school in Atlanta.
-The principal of Holy Spirit Preparatory School is Kyle Pietrantonio, whose e-mail is email@example.com.
-601 students attend Holy Spirit Preparatory School and identify as Black, non-Hispanic; White, non-Hispanic; and Multiracial.
-The ratio of students to teachers at Holy Spirit Preparatory School is 8:1.
+The principal of Holy Spirit Preparatory School is Kyle Pietrantonio, whose e-mail is firstname.lastname@example.org.
+601 children attend Holy Spirit Preparatory School and are mostly Black, non-Hispanic; White, non-Hispanic; and Multiracial.
+The student to teacher ratio at Holy Spirit Preparatory School is 8:1.
 The Galloway School is one of the nearest high schools.

 - Ceramics sculpture

 - Cross country